 Flu Shot Fears Debunked With Dr. Padder

-It’s that time of year again: Flu season!
+It’s almost that time of year again: Flu season!

 Though you may have “virus fatigue” (ahem, COVID-19), it’s essential not to skip out on your family’s rounds of the flu shot this year.
 We spoke to Columbia’s very own Dr. Edisa Padder on how to protect your kiddos during this upcoming flu season.

 According to Dr. Padder, we all became aware of how our lives were negatively impacted with the lack of just one vaccine back in 2020.
 When it comes to protection from the flu, getting the vaccine is the best defense for your kids.

 “Children younger than five years of age are at higher risk of developing serious flu-related complications,” she says.
 “The flu shot can prevent ear infections, sinus problems, pneumonia, dehydration, brain infection and death.”